AQA GCSE RELIGIOUS STUDIES A – GLOSSARY: CHRISTIANITY AND ISLAM

 Khums

-Khums is the 20 per cent tax on their excess income paid to help those in need by Shi’a Muslims.
-Khums is usually paid to a Shi’a religious authority or to a charitable cause.
+Shi’a Muslims pay Khums, a 20 per cent tax on their excess income, to help those in need.
+They usually pay Khums to a Shi’a religious authority or a charitable cause.

 Last Supper

-The Last Supper was the final meal that Jesus ate with his disciples before his crucifixion.
-He told them to remember his body with bread, and his blood with wine.
+Jesus ate the Last Supper with his disciples before his crucifixion.
+He told them to remember his body with bread and his blood with wine.

 Lesser Jihad

-In Islam, the Lesser Jihad is the outward struggle, including physical defence if needed, to defend one’s faith, family, and country from threat.
+In Islam, the Lesser Jihad involves an outward struggle, including physical defense if needed, to protect one’s faith, family, and country from threats.

 Literal creation

-Literal creation is the belief that God created the universe exactly as the account in Genesis 1 of the Bible describes.
+Literal creation means believing that God created the universe exactly as described in Genesis 1 of the Bible.

 Liturgical

-The term liturgical describes a church service that follows a formal set of practices or ritual that remains the same.
+Liturgical describes a church service that follows a consistent set of formal practices or rituals.

 Lord’s prayer